coyote4/PyTorch-YOLOv3/README.md

 # A variant of eriklindernoren's PyTorch-YOLOv3
 This is a fork of https://github.com/eriklindernoren/PyTorch-YOLOv3.
-My initial intent is to get rid of tensorboard and some of torch warnings.
+My initial intent was to get rid of tensorboard and some of torch warnings.
+I ended up focussing on training with custom data as the original authors code is available at https://github.com/pjreddie/darknet, and comparison with respect to the original performace for pytorch implementation is done by eriklindernoren at https://github.com/eriklindernoren/PyTorch-YOLOv3.

+## Usage

+### Preparing custom dataset
+to be filled

+### Training example
+to be filled

+### Testing example
+to be filled

 Tested with Python 3.6 and pytorch 2.